 Natural Capital is the world's stocks of natural assets, which include geology, soil, air, water and all living things.
 It is from this Natural Capital that humans derive a wide range of services, often called ecosystem services, which make human life possible.
 These Ecosystem services need to be managed in order to conserve major ecological services and restore natural resources while meeting the socioeconomic, political and cultural and needs of current and future generations.
 Good stewardship of natural resources is key for sustainable economic growth and prosperity in the region.

 Africa, the world’s second-largest continent, holds a huge proportion of the world’s natural resources, both renewable and non-renewable.
 The continent has the 2nd largest tropical forest of the planet, which is about 16.8 percent of the global forest cover.
 About 30 percent of the world’s mineral reserves are in Africa.
 The continent has 8 percent of world’s natural gas reserves, 12 percent of the world's oil reserves, 40 percent of its gold, and 80 – 90 percent of its chromium and platinum.
 The largest cobalt, diamonds, platinum, and uranium reserves in the world are on the continent.
 In addition, the region holds 65 percent of the world’s arable land enough to feed 9 billion people and 10 percent of internal renewable fresh water sources.
-Different sectors present enormous values: the fisheries sector is estimated worth US$ 24 billion; aquaculture, though still developing, already produces an estimated value of around US$ 3 billion annually and forests contribute an average of 6 percent to GDP in Africa.
+Different sectors present enormous values: the fisheries sector is estimated worth US$ 24 billion; aquaculture, though still developing, already produces an estimated value of around US$ 3 billion annually and forests contribute an average of 6 percent to the Gross Domestic Product (GDP) in Africa.

 However, to benefit from this immense potential, tremendous challenges, posed by illegal exploitation of the continent’s natural resources, have to be overcome: